antaldaniel/old_music_dataobservatory_eu/content/post/2021-06-07-data-curator-pyry-kantanen/index.md

 authors = ["pyry_kantanen"]

-tags = ["open-data", "open-science", "reproducible research", "open government", "Eurovision", "musicology"]
+tags = ["open data", "open science", "reproducible research", "open government", "Eurovision", "musicology"]

 summary = "Many interesting phenomena are difficult to quantify in a meaningful way and writing a catchy song with international appeal is probably more an art than a science.
 Nevertheless that should not deter us from trying as music, too, is bound by certain rules and regularities that can be researched."

-projects = ["eu-datathon_2021", "listen-local"]
+projects = ["eu-datathon_2021", "Listen Local"]

 # Featured image
 [image]